Shaping Magnetic Order by Local Frustration for Itinerant Fermions on a Graph

 The small spread in the magnon density outside the central plaquette in region III [Fig.~\ref{Fig2}(d)] can be understood from perturbation theory in $t/t^{\prime}$.
 Here the hole is bound to the central plaquette, and to first order the perturbation selects two types of cross-dimer states with $(-,-)$ parity: (i) $\ket{\times}_{\downarrow}$ where the hole hops with a $\downarrow$ spin across a diagonal, and (ii) $\ket{\times}_{\uparrow,d}$ where the hole hops with an $\uparrow$ spin across a diagonal and the second $\downarrow$ spin is at a distance $d \in \{1,2,3,\dots\}$ from the central plaquette.
 In order to lift this degeneracy, the hole has to make three hops along a neighboring plaquette, which couples $\ket{\times}_{\downarrow}$ and $\ket{\times}_{\uparrow,1}$, selecting the ground state $2\ket{\times}_{\downarrow} + \ket{\times}_{\uparrow,1}$, as sketched in Fig.~\ref{Fig2}(e).
 Hence, the probability of finding a magnon outside the central plaquette is $P_{\rm out} = \frac{1}{5}$.
 Note this perturbative estimate remains valid throughout region III [Fig.~\ref{Fig2}(d)].
 We also show in Appendix A that the physics is similar for a square grid with $x$-$y$ symmetry and a frustrated central plaquette.
 Here the magnons for large $t^{\prime}$ are even more strongly bound with $ P_{\rm out} = \frac{1}{9}$.

+In contrast, for Heisenberg antiferromagnetism at half filling, $S_{\rm total} = 0$ for all $u$ and the spin alignment across the diagonal bonds varies smoothly with $u$ (see SM \cite{SuppMat}).

-{\it Ladder with two frustrated plaquettes}|We next investigate a ladder of length $l$ with two frustrated squares embedded symmetrically at a distance $p$ from the center [Fig.~\ref{Fig3}(a)].
-When $p$ is sufficiently small, the hole mediates interactions between the two, producing strong collective effects for intermediate values of $u$.
+{\it Ladder with two frustrated plaquettes}|We next model a ladder with two frustrated squares embedded symmetrically at a distance $p$ from the center [Fig.~\ref{Fig3}(a)].
+When $p$ is sufficiently small, the hole mediates interactions between the two, producing strong collective effects.

 The phase diagram for large $l$ shows $5$ different regions (Fig.~\ref{Fig3}).
 Two of these can be understood from the physics of the single frustrated plaquette: In region II, the hole is delocalized and each frustrated plaquette binds one $\downarrow$ spin, with singlet correlations along the vertical rungs.
 This is similar to region II in Fig.~\ref{Fig2}(d) and Fig.~\ref{Fig1} except that the hole and magnon densities are asymmetric across each plaquette.
-In region V, on the other hand, the hole is trapped in either one of the two plaquettes in a cross-dimer state, similar to region III in Fig.~\ref{Fig2}, while the other plaquette is spin polarized (see Appendix B for the spin correlations).
+In region V, on the other hand, the hole is trapped in either one of the two plaquettes in a cross-dimer state, similar to region III in Fig.~\ref{Fig2}, while the other one is spin polarized (see Fig.~\ref{Fig7} for the spin correlations).
 In both cases, $S_{\rm total}$ is reduced by $2$.

 In contrast, regions III and IV represent collective behavior.
 In region IV, the hole is shared by the two plaquettes, each of which binds two magnons, reducing $S_{\rm total}$ by 4.
 This state exhibits singlet correlations on the diagonals [Fig.~\ref{Fig3}(e)], which originates from a cross-dimer on one of the plaquettes and distorted singlets on the other, captured by the variational wavefunction